lmoneta/tmva-tutorial/README.md

 These are tutorials on TMVA given at workshops and Machine Learning events in 2017 and 2018

-A recent one has been given at the 2nd IML 2018  Workshop, see  agenda at  https://indico.cern.ch/event/668017
+The most recent one has been given at the 1st Terascale School on Machine Learning at Desy, see agenda at https://indico.desy.de/indico/event/21278/

 The tutorials consist of notebook which can be run on SWAN ( https://swan.cern.ch )